Adding electromagnetic birefringence to pulsar timing and astrometry to detect gravitational waves: Analysis

 We introduce the chirality parameters $\Delta \chi_\alpha$ through $P_{\alpha,\pm}(k) = (1 \mp \Delta \chi_\alpha)P_{\alpha}(k)$ with $\alpha \in \{T,V\}$.
 Note that the power spectrum is related to the TAM modes as

 Then, we find

 $\Delta \chi_\alpha$ describes the degree of parity breaking.
 For example, $\Delta \chi_\alpha = \pm 1$ corresponds to the maximum parity breaking.

 Although we have obtained the expressions for one TAM mode of tensor perturbation (Eqs.~(\ref{eq:z_final}) and (\ref{eq:psi_final})), we can use them as those for one frequency mode by replacing $k \to f$.
+This replacement $k \to f$ is justified within the TAM formalism for massless gravitons.
+In fact, the factor $\ee^{-ikt}$ in Eqs.~(\ref{eq:z_2}) and (\ref{eq:psi_tam}) comes from the relation $f = k$ for massless gravitons.
 Then, we can easily see (suppressing the $k$, or frequency, dependence) that the angular two-point correlation functions satisfy

 We thus verify the observation of Ref.~\cite{Liang:2025vji} that the $z\psi$ cross-correlation has the same (Hellings-Downs) angular dependence as the $zz$ auto-correlation.
 For the spin-1 cases, the two correlation functions also have the same angular dependence, which in this case is given by $\vev{z(\bm{\hat n}) \psi^*(\bm{\hat m})} \propto -2 \ln [\sin(\Theta/2)] - 1- (4/3) \cos\Theta$ with $\cos\Theta = \bm {\hat n} \cdot \bm{\hat m}$~\cite{LeeJenetPrice:2008,Mihaylov:2018uqm,Qin:2018yhy}.